n3d1117/chatgpt-telegram-bot/README.md

 - [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) for reverse engineering ChatGPT APIs
 - [python-telegram-bot](https://python-telegram-bot.org)

+## Disclaimer
+This is a personal project and is not affiliated with OpenAI in any way.

 ## License
 This project is released under the terms of the GPL 2.0 license.
 For more information, see the [LICENSE](LICENSE) file included in the repository.